UWSEDS/uwseds.github.io/projects.md

 The course project is a "capstone" that pulls together all elements of the course: data, programming, coding style, version control, testing, design, and team collaborations.
 This is a team effort, often with members drawn from different disciplines.

-Projects will address a science or business question of interest.
+Projects will address a research or business question of interest.
 For example, a business question related to the bike sharing company Pronto might be "How should bicycles be allocated among stations?"
 An **analysis project** would seek data to answer this question directly.
 However, you may choose not to answer the question yourself.
 Rather, you might do a **tool project** that builds a tool to help others to answer the question.
 For example, one such tool might be a package that better organizes the Pronto data for analysis.
 Still another possibility is that you will build a system that teaches others the skills needed to do analysis, which we call an **instructional system project**.
 An example here would be a system that teaches about logistics for businesses in the sharing economy.
 Other types of projects are possible as well.

 ## Project Workflow

 ### Step 1: Pick Your Data

-You should have two data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space).
+You should have at least two data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space).
 The data must be available immediately, without concerns about access rights for team members or the instructors.

 ### Step 2: Define the Problem